Mikejo5000/vsts-docs-pr/release-notes/2017/dec-11-vsts.md

 ### Automated tests that use TestCase as a data source can now be run in the CI/CD pipeline using the VSTest task.
 The following pre-requisites are needed:
 1. Visual Studio 2017.6 or higher.
-If you are using the "Test Platform Tools Installer" to run tests using the VSTest task, make sure you pick the appropriate version of the package.
+If you are using the ["Test Platform Installer"](https://docs.microsoft.com/en-us/vsts/release-notes/2017/nov-28-vsts#test) task to run tests using the VSTest task, make sure you pick the appropriate version of the package.
-2. Create a PAT that is authorized for the scope 'Work Items (full)'.
+2. Create a [PAT](https://docs.microsoft.com/en-us/vsts/accounts/use-personal-access-tokens-to-authenticate?toc=/vsts/security/toc.json&bc=/vsts/security/breadcrumb/toc.json) that is authorized for the scope 'Work Items (full)'.
 3. Add a secure Build or Release variable called Test.TestCaseAccessToken with the value set to the PAT created in step 2.

 Please note that tests that use TestCase as a data source cannot be used with the 'Run Functional Tests' task.